Today, I'll answer that age-old question: what are the best places to live in Mexico?

 Unfortunately, the food here isn't that great.
 They'll still have the Mexican favorites like tacos, tortas, quesadillas, gorditas etc, but much better food can be had in Oaxaca, Mexico City and the northern states.

 Cutest faces in the country.
 Bodies aren't quite as banging as they are in the north (especially Sinaloa🔥) but not as bad as in the south.
-They're main asset is their sweetness.
+Their main asset is their sweetness.
 They are very nice and loyal.
 Less likely to fuck you around than girls from Monterrey or Mexico City.
 If god forbid I ever get married, a girl from Central Mexico would be one of the places I might do some hunting.
 They are definitely more clingy than the gals in big cities, but that's not necessarily a bad thing if you're looking for something that'll last.

 This photo is representative of the girl-aesthetic you'll primarily find in Central Mexico: